-Cluster headaches get more difficult to treat the older you get.
+Cluster headaches get more difficult the older you get.
 In this way, it is important to consult a chiropractor as soon as you start experiencing symptoms such as pain in the side of the head or around the eye.

 What are the symptoms of a cluster headache?

 Anyone who has ever experienced a cluster headache will tell you that they are severely unpleasant, causing unbearable pain that lasts anywhere from 15 minutes to a grueling 3 hours.

 The pain is usually found near the temple or side of the head and can return several times a day, potentially even disrupting a person’s life for weeks or months at a time.

 Many people with chronic cluster headaches report drastic seasonal variations, with most experiencing flare-ups during fall or spring.

 What is the primary cause of cluster headaches?

 The precise cause behind cluster headaches is still up for debate.
 However, some scientists believe that problems begin in the hypothalamus.
 Unlike other types of headaches, which often occur due to triggers such as hormones, stress, or food, cluster headaches are more commonly associated with medications such as nitroglycerin.
 Medical advice also states that cluster headaches can be made worse by alcohol, so sufferers should avoid drinking during an attack.

 Cluster headaches usually occur in people with the following risk factors: